alexkneale/apziva_project_3/README.md

 - Introduce human-labeled relevance scores to improve supervision
 - Fine-tune transformer-based embeddings for domain-specific context
 - Deploy as an API or integrate into a web-based recruitment dashboard

 ---

-## 🤝 Acknowledgements

-This project was inspired by real-world recruitment challenges.
-Thanks to the hypothetical HR agency dataset and open-source NLP resources for enabling this research.

----